ITINs White Sands Tax Solutions

 Option 2 with a Certified Acceptance Agent (CAA):

 A CAA is someone that has been certified by the IRS to act as an agent for ITIN applications.
-The CAA is also required to review your physical original passport or birth certificate and they will immediately return those documents to you at the end of the interview.
+The CAA is also required to review your physical original passport and they will immediately return those documents to you at the end of the interview.
 A CAA is able to interview you either in person or via a video chat.
 CAA’s are located throughout the world which can also provide much needed flexibility.
 CAAs do typically charge a fee for this service so it is likely the most expensive option, but well worth the extra cost for the time savings and ease of use.

 Option 3 via mailing Certified Copies: